Propostira

 Propostira is a genus of Asian comb-footed spiders that was first described by Eugène Louis Simon in 1894.
-As of June 2020 it contains two species, found in Sri Lanka and India: P. quadrangulata and P. ranii.
+As of June 2026 it contains three species.
+Two are found in Sri Lanka and India: P. quadrangulata and P. ranii.
+A third was discovered in 2026 in the rainforest of the Cape York Peninsula.
+Yet to be officially named, it has been nicknamed the "ballista spider", in reference to the ballista weapon that could hurl stones.